Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Zikula 3 only: added validation of timezone fields.
 * Zikula 3 only: added support for different validation modes for email fields.
 * Zikula 3 only: added ability for auto-creation of imagine cache directory.
+* Zikula 3 only: use Symfony Mailer component instead of old SwiftMailer-based Mailer API.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.4.0).

 ## ModuleStudio 1.3.2 (September 20, 2018)